derBlaumond/MultilingualReviewService/README.md

 # MultilingualReviewService

+As the Backend Developer for ReviewService, my primary responsibilities are to develop a fully functional ReviewService API, integrate it with MongoDB, and ensure seamless communication with the TranslationService.

+Tools needed:
+FastAPI
+Python
+httpx
+MongoDB

 Guide how to test the reviewservice locally without frontend and translationservice integration.

 1)Install MongoDB Compass.
 To start mongodb server go in command line